MonsterGirl’s 150 Days of Classic Horror #12 Bedlam (1946) & The Body Snatcher (1945)

 CapturFiles_36

 Manuel catches Cecily by the cellar door.
-Look his hair has finally lost control!
+Look, his hair has finally lost control!

-Love From A Stranger is perhaps the more melodramatic and Gothic of all these films I’ve talked about in this post, but perhaps the most unrewarding in terms of it’s depth.
+Love From A Stranger is perhaps the more melodramatic and Gothic of all these films I’ve talked about in this post, but perhaps the most unrewarding in terms of its depth.
 While there are some truly terrifying scenes, the queer chemistry between Sidney and Hodiak creates a distance from the narrative.
-It’s still truly worth watching as part of the canon of 40s suspense melodramas.
+It’s still worth watching as part of the canon of 40s suspense melodramas.

 CapturFiles_40 He posed as a great world traveler women even those from a cultured background succumbed very quickly to his perculiar charms

-Told to read aloud from the journal of criminology- “There is no doubt at all that Vasco Carrera the last name he was known by is a truly remarkable character.
-He posed as a great world traveler women even those from a cultured background succumbed very quickly to his perculiar charms
+Told to read aloud from the Journal of Criminology- “There is no doubt at all that Vasco Carrera, the last name he was known by, is a truly remarkable character.
+“He posed as a great world traveler; women, even those from a cultured background, succumbed very quickly to his peculiar charms, possessed of a remarkable charm of manner, Carrera exerted an extraordinary fascination over women.”

 CapturFiles_38